- Find a Trail

 In the late 1800s, when the Georgia Railroad trains rumbled through the rural darkness between Athens and Union Point, embers would flicker in the night sky from the wood-burning engines.
 Farmers began calling the line “Firefly.”
 Today, locals are working to covert that old rail bed into a 39-mile multi-use trail.

-In Winterville, the trail will pass by a few historical buildings, including the Carter-Coile Country Doctor’s Museum, which provides a rare glimpse into a rural medical practice more than a century old, and a restored train depot painted a welcoming yellow.
+The disconnected segment in Winterville passes by historical buildings along Main Street in the small town, including the Carter-Coile Country Doctor’s Museum, which provides a rare glimpse into a rural medical practice more than a century old, and a restored train depot painted a welcoming yellow.

 In Athens, a trailhead is available on East Broad Street just west of Pottery Street.
 Parking is also available in Dudley Park (100 Dudley Park Rd.).

 No dedicated parking is currently available for the segments in Winterville, Maxeys, or Union Point; parking may be available near the trailheads, but be sure to follow any posted signs and regulations.

 TrailLink is a free service provided by Rails-to-Trails conservancy

 (a non-profit) and we need your support!